Policies and Procedures

 No visitors from outside this school are allowed at the dances unless the dance has been designated a “guest” dance and permission has been granted by Administration.
 Guests must be an 8th grade student from a school WITHIN St. Tammany Parish.

 The dances are held on Friday nights.
 7th grade is from 5:30-7:00 and 8th grade is from 6:00-7:30.
 This helps to alleviate excessive traffic congestion on dance nights.
 It is the parents' responsibility to make sure students go directly into the gym and do not leave campus before or after the dance.
 Parents are to be PROMPT in picking up their children.
 Students not picked up promptly may be denied attendance at future dances.
 No students are allowed to walk or ride their bikes to and/or from any evening school activities.
 The school will provide a specific dress code policy for each dance.
 You may check the school website for a link.
+If students receive more than one instance of ISS or an Out of School Suspension in a nine weeks, they will not be eligible for attending the dance of that nine weeks.

 Dress Code